c42f/vortutils/README.md

 vortutils is licensed under the 2-clause BSD license: this basically means you can do what you want with it, provided you keep the original attribution intact (see LICENSE.txt for details)

+The code was originally written at The University of Queensland during Chris Foster's PhD (thesis resting in peace here: http://arxiv.org/abs/1302.0470).